nepenth/knowledge-base/README.md

 ### Cloud Computing <a name="cloud-computing"></a>
-The Cloud Computing category provides information and resources on various cloud platforms, including AWS, Azure, and GCP, as well as topics related to Kubernetes management, scalability, and storage.
-This category covers a range of subtopics, from route optimization and autoscaling to machine learning and cloud infrastructure management.
+The Cloud Computing category provides resources and guidance on leveraging cloud-based services from leading providers like AWS, Azure, and GCP, as well as managing and optimizing Kubernetes deployments.
+This category covers topics such as scalability, routing, machine learning, autoscaling, storage, and management, across various cloud platforms and subcategories.
 *Subcategories: Aws, Azure, Gcp, Aws Route53, Aws Scalability, Kubernetes Autoscaling, Kubernetes For Ml, Kubernetes Management, Kubernetes Storage*
 *Items: 7*